 We rely on our hands for so much.
 To underline how important they are, we need only recall a time when we had a broken wrist, cut on our hand, or even just a lightly sprained finger to see how changed every daily action becomes when we don’t have full function of our hands.
 From tying our shoes and brushing our hair to using tools and playing musical instruments, it’s obvious our hands are quite capable, so here’s a few ideas on how to keep them that way.
 Continue reading

-This is a great stretch for people who get an ache in their upper back between their shoulder blades, as well as those with neck pain or who spend time looking forward or doing stuff with their arms in front of them… Continue reading
+This is a great stretch for people who get an ache in their upper back between their shoulder blades, as well as those with neck pain or who spend a lot of time doing stuff with their arms down in front of them… Continue reading

-This is an exercise that is great to do if you get an ache in your upper to mid back, between your shoulder blades.
-I’d also recommend it if you have chronic neck pain or if you are the kind of person who does things with their arms in front of them, such as riding a bike, chopping vegetables, typing on a computer, sweeping, holding a steering wheel, carrying a backpack, and photographing cats.
+This is an exercise that is great to do if you feel that you “carry” your stress in your shoulders.
+If you have tension in your upper to mid back, between your shoulder blades, or you do a lot of work with your arms in front of you, such as riding a bike, chopping vegetables, typing on a computer, holding a steering wheel, carrying a backpack, and photographing cats.
 Continue reading

 Breathing is such a critical part of life that people have written books about it, and some bodyworkers specialize solely in teaching people to breathe more fully and easily.
 But I’m just going to focus on a few aspects of breathing and how it plays a role in my massage work so far.